alextim/vite-plugin-simple-json-server/packages/vite-plugin-simple-json-server/README.md

 | `css`  | `GET`          |
 | `txt`  | `GET`          |

-The server will respond with the 403 error for unsupported method.
+The server will respond with the 403 error for unsupported methods.

 **`vite.config.ts`**